Azure/reddog-aks-workshop/docs/egress-lockdown.md

 # Egress Lockdown Overview

 Controlling the flow of traffic leaving the cluster, in particular to the public Internet is often a critical requirement.
-In this workshop we'll work through the setup of a firewall and the routing rules required to ensure only approved destinations are reacheable from the Azure Kubernetes Service Cluster.
+In this workshop we'll work through the setup of a firewall and the routing rules required to ensure only approved destinations are reachable from the Azure Kubernetes Service Cluster.

 > **Note**
 > We will be deploying the cluster in a later step.
 Right now the focus is on laying the required network components that will be used later.